Kazhnuz/awesome-gnome/README.md

 - [Pop](https://github.com/system76/pop-gtk-theme/) is the official theme of System76, using a two-color blue and orange scheme.
 (GTK, Shell)
 - [United](https://github.com/godlyranchdressing/United-GNOME/) is a Unity8-inspired theme for GNOME.
 (GTK, Shell)
 - [Numix](https://github.com/numixproject/numix-gtk-theme) is a popular flat semi-dark theme with an orange touch.
 (GTK)
-- [Zukitre](https://github.com/lassekongo83/zuki-themes) is a flat grey theme, part of the zuki-theme suite (GTK, works with Zuki-Shell for the shell theme)
+- [Zukitre](https://github.com/lassekongo83/zuki-themes) is a flat grey theme, part of the zuki-theme suite.
+(GTK, works with Zuki-Shell for the shell theme)

 ### Metallic

 - [Greybird](https://github.com/shimmerproject/Greybird/) is the official Xubuntu theme.
 (GTK)
 - [Vertex](https://github.com/horst3180/Vertex-theme) is another theme created by horst3180, the creator of Arc.
 (GTK, Shell)
 - [GNOME OSX](https://github.com/paullinuxthemer/Gnome-OSX) is a theme that mimics the look and feel of macOS.
 (GTK, Shell)
-- [Zukitwo](https://github.com/lassekongo83/zuki-themes) is a skeumorphic grey theme, part of the zuki-theme suite (GTK, works with Zuki-Shell for the shell theme).
+- [Zukitwo](https://github.com/lassekongo83/zuki-themes) is a skeumorphic grey theme, part of the zuki-theme suite.
+(GTK, works with Zuki-Shell for the shell theme).

 ## Icons

 ### Material Icons

 - [Paper](https://snwh.org/paper) is a material icon theme.
-- [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) is a material icon theme, initially based on Paper
+- [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) is a material icon theme, initially based on Paper.
 - [Pop!](https://github.com/system76/pop-icon-theme) is the official icon theme of System76, based on Papirus.

 ### Flat Icons